9trocode/localhost-multi-tenancy-in-kubernetes/namespace-based/kiosk/readme.md

  # Using Kiosk for soft multi tenancy

 Kiosk during it's time was the popular go to for Multi Tenancy in Kubernetes but it's no longer actively maintained.
-My one cent about kiosk, the naming convention should be more relatable & easier to understand
+My one cent about kiosk, the naming convention should be more relatable & easier to understand.

 Learn More about KiOSK here [Manual Setup](https://github.com/loft-sh/kiosk/blob/master/README.md)

 ## Extra: User Management & Authentication